Xerbin/Migel/README.md

 No compiler.
 No interpreter.
 Just pure ✨ *transpilation magic* ✨

-Your Migel code gets translated into (let's be real — sometimes messy 😅) JavaScript, which then runs like any other JS code.
+Your Migel code gets translated into JavaScript, which then runs like any other JS code.
 Simple, right?

-> 🔮 *Future note:* We might build a real compiler someday… but for now, transpilation keeps things light and vibey!*
+> We might build a real compiler someday… but for now, transpilation keeps things light

 ---

 ## 🌈 Features

-✅ **Dynamic typing** — no type drama here
+✅ **Dynamic typing** — just like JS
 ✅ **JS-style syntax** — feels familiar instantly
 ✅ **Super simple names** — `write()` writes to the console, duh! ✍️
 ✅ **Built-in stdlib ("charcoal")** — handy tools out of the box
-✅ **One beautiful loop** — because sometimes less is more 🔁
-✅ **Full JS/npm access** — import any JS file or npm package like a boss 📦
+✅ **Full JS/npm access** — import *almost* any JS file or npm package like a boss 📦 (check the docs)

 ---

 ## 🔮 What's Next?

-- ✍️ **Rewrite the core** — by hand, with love (and fewer AI surprises)
+- ✍️ **Rewrite the core** — by hand, with love
 - 📚 **Expand the stdlib** — more helpers, more fun
 - 🚀 **Level up built-ins** — because why stop at `write()`?

 ---

-Made with 💜 and good vibes.
-Welcome to Migel! 🎉
+*everything is currently in beta, things might change or break*